algorithmiaio/dev-center/_pages/event-flows/amazon-sqs.md

 ### Create a hosted data collection

-Now create a hosted data collection to which the algorithm above will write the records read from the message broker.
+Now create a hosted data collection to which the algorithm above will write the records read from the SQS message broker.
 To begin, click the **Data Sources** menu item in the left-hand navigation bar.
 Click **New Data Source** and then **Hosted Data Collection**.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/eventlisteners/create-hosted-data-collection.png" alt="Create Algorithmia hosted data collection">